smartmind-team/thanosql-docs/docs/en/getting_started/paas/workspace/query_manager.md

 ##### Preview

-You can quickly understand the contents of that data table.
+You can quickly see the contents of the selected table/view.

 !!! warning
     You cannot edit data tables in the preview.